Bruna-Andelieri/FungiFantasy/README.md

 - As a visitor, I can enter my details on the Contact form so that I can send a message to the company.
 - As a user logged in after the purchase I can write a review about the product.
 - As a user logged in after the purchase I can rate the product purchased.
-- As a logged-in user, I can click the 'Add to Wishlist' button to save my favorite items for future reference.
+- As a logged-in user, I can click the 'Add to Wishlist' button to save my favourite items for future reference.
 - As a logged-in user, I can click the 'Remove' icon next to an item on my Wishlist to delete that product.

 **EPIC: TESTING AND DOCUMENTATION**
 - As a developer, I conduct comprehensive testing across all aspects of my project to ensure users have a seamless experience devoid of errors.
 - As a developer, I document all project information in my README.md to provide comprehensive documentation for myself and others.

+## Features

+#### Entity Relationship Diagram
+The Entity Relationship Diagram (ERD) was generated using Database Designer (for Android), providing a visual representation of the database structure.
+It illustrates the tables, their respective columns, and the relationships between them.
+The following is the ERD derived from my planning:

 ## Marketing and SEO